 The Central Plane

-This vertical space in between your center and your opponent’s center what we call the Central Plane.
-It’s the most efficient path to take in order to get to the other person.
-It also has a nickname, The Freeway.
+This vertical space in between your centerline and your opponent’s centerline is what we call the Central Plane.
+When attacking, its the most efficient path to take in order to get to the other person.
+It also has a nickname, “the freeway”.
 Why?
 Because it’s always free.
-Its very difficult for people to to defend against someone attacking it’s also very difficult for people to see things that are coming at them through the central plane because we as humans need more depth in order to perceive how far things are when they are coming at them.
+Its very difficult for people to to defend against someone attacking.
+It’s also very difficult for people to see things that are coming at them through the central plane because we as humans need more depth in order to perceive how far things are when they are coming at them.
 For defense, keeping your elbows close to the central plane guards our most vulnerable places.

 Not Going to the Centerline is Chasing Hands